sigmaSd/Rhook/README.md

 To do that with this crate: (taking speedtest program as an example)

-1- Check its manpage https://man7.org/linux/man-pages/man2/recv.2.html to see what the function's input/output
+1- Check its manpage https://man7.org/linux/man-pages/man2/recv.2.html to see what is the function's input/output

 2- use this crate